dantasfiles/dantasfiles.github.io/_posts/2019-12-19-choosing-medium.md

 Both had similar editing tools, and I didn’t have much preference there.
 There were plenty of technology articles on Medium, so anything I posted wouldn’t be out of place there.

-I decided to go with the well-visited, not dedicated to technology site to get as much reach as possible, and chose Medium.
+I decided to go with the well-visited, not dedicated to technology site, to get as much reach as possible, and chose Medium.

 <https://medium.com/@dantasfiles>